 For the distance holders you can use leftover material such as acrylic or MDF.
 Circles or cross-shapes work better.

 Step 3: Cleaning

-Use a damp cloth or sponge to remove dust and residue from the frame.
+Once the laser engraving is completed clean the photo frames with a damp cloth to remove any dust residue.
 Your photo frame is ready for display.